jahangir842/monitoring-and-logging-solutions/prometheus-grafana/gitlab-metrics-in-prometheus.md

 - **GitLab Enterprise Edition (EE)**: Provides additional features like CI/CD pipeline monitoring and enhanced metrics.

 ### **Step 2: Access the GitLab Container (If Using Docker)**
-If you're running GitLab in a Docker container, you need to access the container to make configuration changes.
+If you're running GitLab in a Docker container, follow these steps to access the container and make the necessary changes to the configuration.

 1. **Access the running GitLab container**:
    ```bash